 unique wood deck design.

+The exterior siding was a taupe vinyl cladding.
+The grade was flat.
 The soil was soft and there was no sod at the time of construction.
 The yard extended only about 25 feet to the property line.

 Because the yard faced north, exposure to the sun was going to be greatest in the morning hours and less from midday to dusk.